crickettcode/Project-1/README.md

 * I would like an actual hangman to be displayed in the second version
 * I would also like to use an array of words in the next draft that is writtten in dynamic code

+## Favorite Obstacle

+My favorite obstacle was probably the one that happened on the last day before my project was due.
+I had to re-write the code that I had previously used to display the letters in the array of the secret word.
+I had to scratch my for-loop and instead use the "hide/show" method with CSS and jQuery.
+I liked how Jackson broke down the if/else statement that was also used to solve the "problem" of displaying the secret word.
+I was proud of myself for sticking with the logic until I was able to arrive at a solution.
+It led to a better understanding of my code.

  ### These are the links, libraries, and frameworks that I used